Technical Report : ContikiMAC vs X-MAC performance analysis: Star topologies without routing

 Let's compute the theoretical minimum time required to perform a single-hop transmission with these protocols.
 We do this under the assumptions that no retransmission is needed and the neighbor wake-up time has been accurately estimated.
 For \implem{ContikiMAC}, this time is equal to

-where $T_d$ is the transmission time of a data frame (3.5 ms) and $T_i$ is the interval between two data frames (0.9 ms).
+where $T_{data}$ is the transmission time of a data frame (2.9 ms) and $T_i$ is the interval between two data frames (0.9 ms).
 For \implem{X-MAC-CP}, this time is equal to

-where $T_s$ is the transmission time of a strobe (0.7 ms), $T_{sInt}$ is the interval between two strobes (3.9 ms) and $T_{bfDat}$ is the interval between the first acknowledged strobe and the data frame (0.9 ms).
-Note that these numbers assume the Contiki X-MAC default settings and a X-MAC 5\% duty cycle.
-The intervals between strobes are computed dynamically by X-MAC depending on the duty cycle.
+where $T_{strobe}$ is the transmission time of a strobe (0.7 ms), $T_{sInt}$ is the interval between two strobes (3.9 ms) and $T_{bfDat}$ is the interval between the first acknowledged strobe and the data frame (0.9 ms).
+Note that these numbers assume the Contiki X-MAC default settings. $T_{sInt}$ is computed dynamically by X-MAC depending on the duty cycle (5\%).

 Now let's use these single-hop transmission times to get an idea of the end-to-end transmission times.
 At each hop, the transmitting node needs to wait until the receiving node is awake.
-Given a wake-up interval of 125 ms, and assuming the wake-up schedules are uniformly distributed, the average wake-up time $T_{avgWait}$ is $62.5 ms$.
+Given a wake-up interval of 125 ms, and assuming the wake-up schedules are uniformly distributed, the average waiting time $T_{avgWait}$ is $62.5 ms$.
 With $N$ hops, the average end-to-end transmission time (without retransmission) is given by

 where $T_{tx}$ is the single-hop transmission time (either $T_\implem{ContikiMAC}$ or $T_\implem{X-MAC-CP})$.
 In this particular setup (star topologies), we consider only two-hop transmissions.
 This leads to the following \textit{theoretical} average minimal times.